a11599/mod/README.md

 Inputs:

-- AH: Sequence entry number, starting at 0.
+- `AH`: Sequence entry number, starting at 0.
 Adjusted to last sequence entry when out of range.
-- AL: Row within the current pattern, 0 - 63.
+- `AL`: Row within the current pattern, 0 - 63.
 Clipped to 63 if a higher value is given.
-- DL: Set to 1 to stop playback of samples in channels before changing the position, 0 to keep them playing.
+- `DL`: Set to 1 to stop playback of samples in channels before changing the position, 0 to keep them playing.

 Outputs:

-- AH: Actual sequence entry number, starting at 0.
+- `AH`: Actual sequence entry number, starting at 0.
-- AL: Actual row within the current pattern, 0 - 63.
+- `AL`: Actual row within the current pattern, 0 - 63.

 ### `mod_stop`